Megan Squire: Activism

 Squire first engaged in activism at age 15, when she joined her school environmental club to protest pollution at an industrial cattle farm.
 While teaching at Elon, she protested the war in Iraq.
-In 2008, Squire campaigned for the future US President Obama.
-However, following Obama's handling of the Great Recession, Squire became disillusioned with electoral politics and began engaging with the Occupy movement.
+In 2008, Squire campaigned for the future US President Obama; however, following Obama's handling of the Great Recession, Squire became disillusioned with electoral politics and began engaging with the Occupy movement.

 Though she doesn't consider herself to be part of the Antifa movement, they have been said to be among her "strongest allies" and she is "unwilling" to condemn the use of political violence.

+In August 2017, Squire documented concrete evidence from social media of white supremacist supporters planning to attend the Unite the Right rally in Charlottesville, Virginia.
+She attended a counterprotest that clashed violently with the far-right groups.

 Amid a rise in fascist and neo-Nazi pamphleting of college campuses, Squire put together an interactive map of such events.
 By 14 November 2017, she had documented over 200 such occurrences.

-At an anti-racism protest outside the Alamance County Courthouse in downtown Graham, Squire was assaulted by two members of a pro-Confederate monument group described by the SPLC as a hate group.
-Both assailants were arrested and charged, with one charged for assault on a female and the other for disorderly conduct.
+In 2020, at an anti-racism protest outside the Alamance County Courthouse in downtown Graham, Squire was assaulted by two members of a pro-Confederate monument group described by the Southern Poverty Law Center as a hate group.
+Both assailants were arrested and charged, one charged for assault on a female and the other for disorderly conduct.

 Honors and recognitions

 In 2019, her presentation "Understanding Gray Networks Using Social Media Trace Data" was named runner-up for Best Paper at the International Conference on Social Informatics.
-In 2022 Squire was named a Belfer Fellow by the Anti-Defamation League for her work to "collect, analyze, and visualize quantitative data from social media platforms to understand the impact of various types and levels of deplatforming and demonetization on far-right individuals and groups."
-She is also a Fellow at the Southern Poverty Law Center.
+In 2022, Squire was named a Belfer Fellow by the Anti-Defamation League for her work to "collect, analyze, and visualize quantitative data from social media platforms to understand the impact of various types and levels of deplatforming and demonetization on far-right individuals and groups."
+She was a Fellow at the Southern Poverty Law Center before taking a role as the organization's Deputy Director for Data Analytics and Open-Source Intelligence.